-Use Numerical Rating: 4-Exceptional 3-Proficient 2-Basic 1-Unacceptable (Intermediate ratings may be used, e.g. 2.75, 3.5 etc.) Intern Name: Music (Choral and Instrumental) Alabama Standard/Rule 290-3-332(2) Program Curriculum.
-In addition to meeting Rules 290-3-302(6)(a)14., 290-3-302(6)(e)1. and 2.(i) and (iv), 290-3-303, 290-3-304, and 290-3- 330, the teaching field shall require an academic major of at least 32 semester hours of credit with at least 19 semester hours of upper- division credit.
-Additional information is provided in the definition for academic major in Rule 290-3-301(2).
-Both choral and instrumental music programs must respond to (a) through (e) below.
-Only choral programs must respond to (e)1. below.
-Only instrumental programs must respond to (e)2. below.
-Rating Α (a) Common Body of Knowledge.
+Use Numerical Rating:4-Exceptional 3-ProficientUnacceptable(Intermediate ratings may be used, e.g. 2.75, 3.5 etc.) 2-Basic 1- Intern Name: Music (Choral and Instrumental) Alabama Standard/Rule 290-3-332(2) Program Curriculum.
+In addition to meeting Rules 290-3-302(6)(a)1. .02(6)11. and 2.(i) and (iv), 290-3-303, 290-3-304, and 290-3-330, the shall require an academic major of at least 32 semester hours of credit v semester hours of upper-division credit.
+Additional information is pro definition for academic major in Rule 290-3-301(2).
+Both choral and i music programs must respond to (a) through I below.
+Only choral pro respond to 11. below.
+Only instrumental programs must respond to e teaching field with at least 19 ovided in the instrumental ograms must Α (a) Common Body of Knowledge.
 A1 1.
 Performance.
-Prior to program completion, candidates must acquire: A1i (i) Technical skills requisite for artistic self-expression in at least one major performance area at a level appropriate for the particular music concentration.
-A1ii (ii) An overview understanding of the repertory in their major performance area and the ability to perform from a cross-section of that repertory.
-A1iii (iii) The ability to read at sight with fluency demonstrating both general musicianship and, in the major performance area, a level of skill relevant to professional standards appropriate for the particular music concentration.
-A1iv (iv) Knowledge and skills sufficient to work as a leader and in collaboration on matters of musical interpretation.
-Rehearsal and conducting skills are required as appropriate to the particular music concentration.
-A1v (v) Keyboard competency.
-A1vi (vi) Growth in artistry, technical skills, collaborative competence and knowledge of repertory through regular ensemble experiences that are varied both in size and nature and continuous throughout the program.
+Prior to program completion, candidates must acquire: A1i (i) Technical skills requisite for artistic self-expression in at least one major performance a appropriate for the particular music concentration. area at a level A1ii (ii) An overview understanding of the repertory in their major performance area and the from a cross-section of that repertory. ability to perform A1iii (iii) The ability to read at sight with fluency demonstrating both general musicianship and performance area, a level of skill relevant to professional standards appropriate for the p concentration.
+A1iv (iv) Knowledge and skills sufficient to work as a leader and in collaboration on matters of interpretation.
+Rehearsal and conducting skills are required as appropriate to the particu concentration.